-Montgomery, a Democrat, was the representative for Pennsylvania's 12th congressional district from 1857 to 1859.
+Montgomery was the representative for Pennsylvania’s 12th congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Jan 1858 to Jan 1858, Montgomery missed 0 of 1 roll call votes, which is 0.0%.
 This is better than the median of 23.0% among the lifetime records of representatives serving in Jan 1858.
 The chart below reports missed votes over time.

 |Dec 1857-Feb 1858||1||0||0.0%||0th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information